 - Positioning: They should be situated a maximum of 15 metres away from your home, farm building or business premises so as to draw the flies away from the premises and into the trap.

-1. Remove the Red Top from the dish and unfold the bag.
+- Remove the red plastic top from the yellow fly trap dish and unfold the bag.

-2. Straighten out the mesh cone and make sure that the hole at its apex is open.
+- Straighten out the mesh cone inside the bag and make sure that the hole at its apex is well open.

-Slit the bag with a sharp instrument and drain into a compost heap or a hole in a garden bed (dead flies are rich in nutrients and make good compost), or place the trap in an old shopping bag and dispose of into a rubbish bin.
+Slit the bag with a sharp instrument and drain it into a compost heap or a hole in a garden bed (dead flies are rich in nutrients and make good compost), or place the trap in an old shopping bag and dispose of in a rubbish bin.